-An update to this story “500 Turn Up at Virginia Tech Rally With Message: ‘We Love Our Jewish Neighbors” appears here.
+An update to this story, “500 at Virginia Tech Rally: ‘We Love Our Jewish Neighbors,” appears here.

 Hundreds of students and other concerned citizens are expected to gather late Monday afternoon on the campus of Virginia Tech in Blacksburg, Va., to show their support for the Jewish community after more than 100 anti-Semitic leaflets were left on the grounds of the Chabad House over the weekend.